Your mortgage is secured on your home, which you could lose if you do not keep up your repayments.

 Some benefits of a standard variable rate mortgage include:

-- Your mortgage might have lower fees than a fixed-rate offer
+- Your mortgage might have lower arrangement fees than a fixed-rate or tracker deal

 - You can overpay or clear your mortgage without having to pay a fee